 Perth - Adelaide

 After indulging in the restaurants, riverside activities and nightlife of Perth, it’s time to explore another famous Australian city.
-You’ll fly from Perth to Adelaide to stay at two different venues; giving you scope to experience the city and its surroundings from two different perspectives.
+You’ll fly from Perth to the picturesque city of Adelaide.

 Will anything prepare you for the sense of wonder you’ll feel when you first view the phenomenon that is Uluru or Ayer’s Rock?
 Especially at sunrise.
 The monolithic red rock domes of Kata Tjuta, the miles of red earth and uncompromising bush are pretty awesome too.
 And the whole experience is heightened by the chance to sleep in the outback in an African safari-style tented camp.
 Complete with air conditioning, windows and a veranda giving great views from an advantageous position atop a huge sand dune.

 Stay: Two nights in the luxury tented resort of Longitude 131˚.